 - 0-capable motherboard and M.2 heatsink are recommended, but the drive is backward compatible with PCIe 3.0 and 2.0 M.2 sockets.

 There is a large size sticker on the back side of this unit.
-The part number and the serial number of this unit are printed on that sticker.
+The part and serial numbers of this unit are printed on that sticker.
 The drive is rated to draw 6.3W for Read operations and 6.6W for Write operations.
 The power supply is rated at 3.3V.
-These power ratings are a tad below what we saw on a 2TB variant.
+These power ratings are below what we saw on a 2TB variant.